Race limited to 750 runners

 The Stamford Striders' St Valentine 30K Race is the flagship event organised by the Club.
 It is run each year on the Sunday closest to St Valentine's Day, 14 February.
 It is recognised nationally as a tough event, providing a good training run for those planning a spring marathon.

-2019 will be the race’s 26th year and it is always very popular – famous for the enthusiastic marshals and efficient organisation across the board.
+Famous for enthusiastic marshals and efficient organisation across the board.
 This is a runners' race, organised for runners by runners – we know what you want and how you want it.

 Starting and finishing at Stamford's Welland Academy (formerly Queen Eleanor School), the course winds its way through Little Casterton, Tolethorpe, Ryhall, Careby, Pickworth and Great Casterton on a challenging rural undulating route (yes there are a few modest hills!)

 What better way can there be to show your love than to run 18 miles through Lincolnshire and Rutland on a freezing February morning?
-Everyone taking part gets a generous goody bag that includes an event T-shirt and a packet of now legendary Love Hearts.
+Everyone taking part gets a generous goody bag that includes a techical running top and a packet of now-legendary Love Hearts.

 This is a very popular race - it has worked its way up to 9th in the Runners World list of 100 Top UK Races from feedback from entrants, and the race entry limit of 750 runners is always reached.
 We don’t have any entries on the day, so grab your place using our online entry system.